Ignite the Spark of America's Founding — Join FIREWORKS250!![]()

 FIREWORKS250 Chats

 In 1933, Franklin Delano Roosevelt introduced the Fireside Chats to communicate complex policies in a relatable, conversational manner, fostering civic engagement.
-FIREWORKS250 chats will modernize this approach using webinars.
-Delivered in a conversational format with expert-led discussions, the chats will make civic content accessible for teachers and students using evidence-based lessons and associated resources.
-There will be 22 chats (7 in year 1, 9 in year 2, 6 in year 3) for teachers provided in a four-part structure: (1) Build knowledge independently using the lesson resources; (2) View a webinar on applying the evidence-based lesson in a podcast-style discussion led by FCRR experts; (3) Reflect on the lesson’s teaching strategies; and (4) Try out a lesson component with students and submit an individual reflection.
+FIREWORKS250 chats modernize this approach using webinars.
+Delivered in a conversational format with expert-led discussions, the chats make civic content accessible for teachers and students using evidence-based lessons and associated resources.
+At the conclusion of the project, there will be 22 chats (7 in year 1, 9 in year 2, 6 in year 3) available for teachers provided in a four-part structure: (1) Deepen your knowledge independently using the lesson resources; (2) View a webinar on applying the evidence-based lesson in a podcast-style discussion led by FCRR experts; (3) Reflect on the lesson’s teaching strategies; and (4) Try out a lesson component with students and submit an individual reflection.

-Each model lesson will have a writing component that will include an essay prompt.
-We will develop a FIREWORKS250 essay competition that will allow students to build on the essays written in their class as a part of fostering civic and literacy skills.
-Students will compete at the class and state levels for prizes each spring ($50 per class and multiple $250 prizes at the state level).
-Each participating class will select its best essay through a blind competition.
-FIREWORKS250 will take advantage of the advances in AI and animation software to create short podcasts for students that align with the lessons and motivate the essay prompts through historical figures like Paul Revere.
+In years 2 and 3, each model lesson will have a writing component that will include an essay prompt.
+The FIREWORKS250 essay competition will allow students to build on the essays written in their class throughout the year as a part of fostering civic and literacy skills.
+Students will compete at the class and state levels for awards each spring.
+Each participating class will select its best essay through a blind competition and submit this essay to the state-level competition.

 FIREWORKS250 Annual Summer Symposium